United States of America Visa Types Explained

 • M: Vocational student

-Many work and temporary visas are related to specialized work needed to be performed in the United States.
-It is important that companies that are requesting the visas for temporary workers collaborate with a qualified immigration visa lawyer to pave the way for a smooth transition.
-Error-free, well-documented applications can make the process go smoothly.
+Many temporary work visas are related to specialized work needed to be performed in the United States.
+It is important that the companies requesting the visas for temporary workers collaborate with a qualified immigration visa lawyer to pave the way for a smooth transition.

 • BCC: Mexico Border Crossing Card